-POSTPONED: Area residents get ready to 'Walk For Hunger'
+POSTPONED: Black Mountain residents get ready to 'Walk For Hunger'

 (UPDATE: The Walk for Hunger has been postponed to Oct.
 15, the Swannanoa Valley Christian Ministry said.
 All other details will remain the same, it said.)